 - Industry-level standards

-- SaaS tools comply with various guidelines set by the government, be they related to data protection or general security.
+- SaaS tools comply with various guidelines set by the government, be they related to cloud security and data protection or general security.
 Hence, you don’t need to worry about data breaches or invest in cybersecurity separately.

 4. What are the limitations of cloud-based software?